natanfudge/Auto-Using/README.md

 ## Changelog

+### 0.6.0
+- Improved time it takes to provide completions from 0.4 seconds to essentialy nothing.

 ### 0.5.0
 - When there are two or more types with the same name, a (sorted based on your previously selected completions) quick pick menu will show up, giving you an option to choose between the different namespaces.